Graphs of curves and arcs quasi-isometric to big mapping class groups: Equivalent definitions of translatability

 Mann and Rafi give three basic examples (Examples 2.4 and 2.5 of \cite{mr}) of nondisplaceable surfaces, all of which we will use: \begin{enumerate} \item If $\Sigma$ has finite positive genus, then any subsurface of $\Sigma$ with the same genus as $\Sigma$ is nondisplaceable. \item If $X$ is a $\MCG(\Sigma)$-invariant, finite set of ends of $\Sigma$ of cardinality at least $3$, then any surface that separates the elements of $X$ into different complementary components is nondisplaceable. \item If $X$ and $Y$ are disjoint, closed $\MCG(\Sigma)$-invariant sets of ends of $\Sigma$ with $X$ homeomorphic to a Cantor set, then a subsurface homeomorphic to a pair of pants containing elements of $X$ in two complementary components, and all of $Y$ in the third, is nondisplaceable. \end{enumerate}

 The easiest place to apply Corollary \ref{nondisp_nograph} is in the case of finite-genus surfaces:

-\begin{lemma} If $\Sigma$ has finite positive genus, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Let $S$ be a connected, finite-type subsurface of $\Sigma$ with the same genus as $\Sigma$.
-If $\alpha$ is disjoint from $S$, or if $\alpha$ is nonseparating in $S$, $S \setminus \alpha$ is still connected and nondisplaceable.
+\begin{lemma} If $\Sigma$ has finite positive genus, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Fix a curve $\alpha$, and let $S$ be a connected, finite-type subsurface of $\Sigma$ containing $\alpha$ and with the same genus as $\Sigma$.
+If $\alpha$ is nonseparating in $S$, $S \setminus \alpha$ is still connected and nondisplaceable.
 If $\alpha$ separates $S$ into two components, one of which has the same genus as $\Sigma$, then that component is connected and nondisplaceable.

 Finally, if $\alpha$ separates $S$ into two components, both of which have positive genus, consider the surface $S \setminus \alpha$.
 For any $f \in \MCG(\Sigma)$, both components of $f(S \setminus \alpha)$ contain nonseparating curves, and every nonseparating curve on $\Sigma$ intersects $S \setminus \alpha$.
 Therefore both components of $f(S \setminus \alpha)$ intersect $S \setminus \alpha$, making it a nondisplaceable surface.
 The result follows by Corollary \ref{nondisp_nograph}. \end{proof}